mitodl/mit_lti_flask_sample/docs/deploy_to_heroku.rst

 required software is excellent.
 Start there by getting a Heroku account and following the Python track of their tutorial.

-1. Navigate to `https://www.heroku.com <https://www.heroku.com>`_ to sign up for
+1. In your browser, navigate to `https://www.heroku.com <https://www.heroku.com>`_
-   a free account.
+   to sign up for a free account.
 #.
 Once you have an account, the Heroku site will guide you to install the Heroku
    Toolbelt and upload your SSH keypair.
 Your SSH keypair authenticates you to Heroku.
 If you don't have a SSH keypair, Heroku provides a link on their page